 At St. Laurence Church, all truly find a welcome.
 We are a loving congregation that welcomes diversity in its members.
 There is no formal procedure for membership.
 However, if you are interested in learning more about our church or joining our congregation, please sign the guestbook at the entrance to the church, and a church representative will contact you.
-You can also email if you are interested to the parish administrator, email@example.com, (303) 838-2457.
+You can also email our parish administrator at email@example.com or call (303) 838-2457 if you are interested.

 There are many ways to engage in the life and community of St. Laurence and we hope you will find something that will spark your interest, deepen your relationship with God in Christ, and develop our fellowship.
 We hope that your time at St. Laurence will also enrich your life in the ways you need so that you may participate in the incredible gift of the Good News of God's love in Christ.